fly-apps/edge-apollo-cache/readme.md

 # Running an Apollo GraphQL Server on Fly.io

-> Run and cache results from your Apollo GraphQL server on the edge with [Fly](https://fly.io/).
+> Run Apollo Server + Caching close to users with [Fly](https://fly.io/).

 ## About

-Fly is an edge hosting solution that supports a distributed Redis cache.
+Fly runs tiny virtual machines close to your users, and includes a global Redis cache.
 Apollo is a GraphQL server that integrates with a variety of data sources and can be run in Node.

 This application demonstrates using these three technologies together to serve a GraphQL server on Fly.
 It